GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 !!! note

+    When a lobby starts, player 1 is picked as the default host.
+However, this can change during the game, if player 1 leaves and the host is migrated.
-    Even if player 1 is the host, there is a difference between an object owned by the host and an object owned by player 1.
+    There is a difference between an object owned by the host and an object owned by player 1.
     You can for instance allow another player to grab an object if the host owns it (as in "no-one owns it"), but not if player 1 owns it.
-    For the moment, player 1 is the default host, but we may allow other players to become host in the future.

 You can also remove the ownership of an object by using the action **Remove object ownership**.
 When this action is used, the object will be owned back by the host.